 I started my adult life as a scientist, first in academia, then industry.
 It wasn’t until I stayed home to raise my children that my ceramics journey began.
-My first meaningful experience with clay was in a hand-building class offered at the Danforth Art Museum in Framingham, MA years ago.
+My first meaningful experience with clay was years ago in a hand-building class offered at the Danforth Art Museum in Framingham, MA.
 Early on I realized that I have not shed my scientific ways.
 My approach to clay work is much like my approach to lab work.
 Every piece I make is an experiment of some sort.
 Every kiln opening offers more information, which leads to another experiment.

-It is at the Craft Center I discovered I love soda and wood firings.
-I also started to explore weaving clay, mold making, and slip casting.
-I hope to push all three pursuits further.
+It is at the Craft Center I discovered a love for soda and wood firings and started to explore weaving clay, mold making, and slip casting.
 It has become clear to me the pottery class that started out as a diversion has become much more.
-It has become as much a part of me as my scientific training.
-It is simply a part of who I am.
+It is as much a part of me as my scientific training, simply a part of who I am.
 I’m excited to continue on this journey where every piece is an adventure, and I meet every kiln opening with giddy excitement.